alberto-lazari/masters-thesis/chapters/evaluation.typ

 However, when testing this activity in the virtual environment, the request always succeeds, even though the Internet permission has not been granted.
-This highlights a significant issue: redirection of core methods is not enough to ensure that the permission model functions as expected across all use cases.
+This behavior raises a significant issue, proving that redirection of core methods alone is not enough to ensure that the permission model operates as expected across all use cases.

 In this instance, the test reveals that additional considerations are needed to enforce permission restrictions at the level of system operations, such as networking, which are outside the scope of simple permission checks and requests.

-This behavior demonstrates that permission redirection alone is not able to fully address the needs of a virtual permission management model, especially when the system interacts with core functionalities, such as networking, that bypass the traditional permission model.

 #grid(
   columns: (1fr, 1fr),